kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. **Boot up the laptop**, and ensure that it is receiving external power.
 1. Start **CrossMgrVideo**.
 Hopefully you should see the view from the finish-line camera in the preview window (bottom left).
 (If instead you see an image from the laptop's internal camera, check the connections and try using the Reset Camera dialog to select the right one.)
-1. Click **Config Auto Capture**.
+1. Click **Config Auto Capture** (in the row of buttons at the top of the screen).
 Capture should be set to "**by seconds**".
 3 seconds before and 5 seconds after the trigger are reasonable.
 Ensure that **Sequential bib for capture** is disabled, and enable **Play shutter sound** (note that the sound is only played for real-time captures; those triggered retrospectively by CrossMgr are silent).
+Click '**OK**'
-1. Check that the autoselect mode (lower right, above the trigger list) is set to "**Fast Preview**"
+1. Check that the autoselect mode (dropdown on the far right, above the trigger list) is set to "**Fast Preview**"
-1. Click **Monitor/Focus**, and open the cover of the camera's weatherproof case.
+1. Click **Monitor/Focus** (in the row of buttons at the top of the screen), and open the cover of the camera's weatherproof case.
 ![Camera focus and aperture adjustment](./images/finish_line_camera.jpg "Camera focus and aperture adjustment") Adjust the **aperture ring** on the camera lens until the image is correctly exposed, allowing for likely changes in ambient light.
 The focus should hopefully not need adjusting.
-Close the weatherproof case and align the camera so it is looking straight across the finish line (positioning of the camera is more critical than the RFID aerials), with either a mark on the track or the RFID cable in view as a reference point.
-Close the monitor/focus window.
+Close the weatherproof case and align the camera so it is looking straight across the finish line (positioning of the camera is more critical than the RFID aerials), with either a mark on the track or the RFID cable in view as a reference point.  **Close the monitor/focus window**.
 1. Align the **IR beam break** with the ScotchLite reflector on the RFID aerial on the far side of the track.
 The LED on the beam-break unit should light up when the beam is detected.
 The drainpipe helps to keep sunlight out of the sensor, but range is limited to about 10 metres, so this will not always work at all tracks.
 1. **Confirm that video is captured** when the **Auto-capture** button on the Trigger-O-Matic is pressed.
 Now enable the Auto-Capture toggle switch on the Trigger-O-Matic and confirm that video is captured when the IR beam is broken.
 Set the toggle switch back to 'Disable' for now, so as not to waste disk space capturing video of people warming-up.
 1. Minimise CrossMgrVideo and leave it running in the background.